 Keeping your pork chops tender and juicy can be rather difficult, especially if you intend to grill them in direct or indirect heat.
 However, by brining your meat, you can easily improve its taste and keep it juicy.
 For this recipe, we are going to use the Simple Blonder Brine to salt our pork chops.

 Making this brine is easy, and it takes 10 minutes only.
-Simply add a cup of hot water to a measuring jug and pour 1/2 pound of table salt or kosher salt in it.
+Simply add a cup of hot water to a measuring jug, and using a measuring spoon, pour 1/2 pound of table salt or kosher salt in it.
 Next, pour the dissolved mixture into a large, non-reactive food grade container and then add 1 cup of sugar.
 Your brine is ready!

 Add one gallon of water and your pork chops to the container and ensure that the meat is fully submerged.
 Refrigerate the meat in the brine at under 40 degrees Fahrenheit for 1 to 2 hours.